d4rkd3v1l/BearSync/README.md

 - Just build and run
 - The App will sit in the menu bar, where you should provide some information in `Preferences` first
 - Then just `Synchronize` to trigger a sync.
-It will not automatically do so
+Currently no synchronization will be triggered automatically.

 ## How it works